dynamoRando/rcd/README.md

 # rcd
 "Relational Cooperative Data" or "Rust Cooperative Data."
+Or alternatively, "record."

 An implementation of [dotCDS](https://github.com/dynamoRando/dotCDS), but done in Rust.
 I'm not a native Rust programmer, I'm learning as I go.